apache/distributedlog/docs/README.md

 # Requirements

+First, make sure you have Ruby installed.
+The minimal ruby version is 2.0.0.

 The dependencies are declared in the Gemfile in this directory.
 We use [reStructuredText](http://docutils.sourceforge.net/rst.html) to write and [Jekyll](https://jekyllrb.com/) and [jekyll-rst](https://github.com/xdissent/jekyll-rst) to translate the documentation to static HTML.
 You can use Ruby's Bundler Gem to install all the depenencies for building the documentation: